Bayesian operator inference for data-driven reduced-order modeling: Bayesian operator inference

 \section{Bayesian operator inference}

-In this section, the data-driven regression for learning the reduced-order operators $\hat{\mathbf{O}} = [~\hat{\vb{A}}~~\hat{\vb{H}}~~\hat{\vb{B}}~~\hat{\vb{c}}~]$ is posed as a Bayesian inference problem \cite{box2011bayesian,chkrebtii2016bayesian}.
-We define a probabilistic ROM through the resulting posterior distribution of $\hat{\mathbf{O}}$ and the form~\eqref{eq:reducedorder}, which enables uncertainty estimates through Monte-Carlo sampling.
+In this section, the regression for learning the reduced-order operators $\hat{\mathbf{O}} = [~\hat{\vb{A}}~~\hat{\vb{H}}~~\hat{\vb{B}}~~\hat{\vb{c}}~]$ is posed as a Bayesian inference problem \cite{box2011bayesian,chkrebtii2016bayesian}.
+We define a probabilistic ROM through the resulting posterior distribution of $\hat{\mathbf{O}}$ substituted into the form~\eqref{eq:reducedorder}, which enables uncertainty estimates through Monte-Carlo sampling.
 We abbreviate the proposed \emph{Bayesian operator inference} method as BayesOpInf.